PowerShell/PSResourceGet/help/Register-PSResourceRepository.md

         PSGallery        https://www.powershellgallery.com/api/v2       False         50
 ```

 This example registers the "PSGallery" repository, with the 'PSGallery' parameter.
-Unlike the previous example, we cannot use the 'Name' or 'URL' parameters to register the "PSGallery" repository as it is considered Powershell's default repository store and has its own value for URL.
+Unlike the previous example, we cannot use the `-Name` or `-URL` parameters to register the "PSGallery" repository as it is considered Powershell's default repository store and has its own value for URL.

 ### Example 3
 ```